-Food Safety modernization Act Compliance
+Food Safety Modernization Act Compliance

 Protect Your Facility.
 Protect Your License.
 Protect Your Reputation.
 Food safety compliance isn’t optional — it’s required.
 Under federal and state food safety regulations, facilities must implement proactive monitoring, sanitation controls, and pest prevention programs to protect public health.

-What Is Food Safety Modernization Act?
+What is Food Safety Modernization Act?

 The Food Safety Modernization Act (FSMA), signed into law in 2011, is the most comprehensive reform of U.S. food safety laws in over 70 years.
 It shifted authority to the FDA to focus on prevention rather than response.